qvik/go-oidc-mle/readme.md

 ## Contributing

-All contributions are warmly welcome but please write tests for the changes.
+All contributions are warmly welcome, but please write tests for the changes.
 The existing tests have been written using [Ginkgo](https://onsi.github.io/ginkgo/) and [Gomega](http://onsi.github.io/gomega/).

 To run the tests:
 ```bash